SSB-3118

 Enforcement Authority

-Commissioner of Insurance has enforcement authority.
-Division I and Division II grant permissive rulemaking authority to the commissioner; Division III mandates the commissioner to adopt rules to administer and enforce its provisions.
+The Commissioner of Insurance has authority to adopt rules to administer and enforce the provisions.
+Division I and Division II grant permissive rulemaking authority; Division III mandates rulemaking.
 No private right of action is created.
-Enforcement is agency-initiated through the Iowa Insurance Division.
+Enforcement is agency-initiated through the Commissioner of Insurance's existing regulatory authority over utilization review organizations and health carriers.

 Penalties

-Division III provides that if a utilization review organization violates the prepayment audit requirements, the claim shall be automatically approved and promptly paid pursuant to section 507B.4A, subsection 2 (Iowa's prompt payment of claims statute, which includes interest).
-No other monetary penalties or damages are specified in the bill text.
+No specific monetary penalties or damages provisions are specified in the bill.
+Division III provides that if a utilization review organization violates the prepayment audit requirements, the claim shall be automatically approved and promptly paid pursuant to section 507B.4A, subsection 2 (which governs prompt payment of claims including interest).
+This automatic claim approval serves as the primary enforcement remedy.

 Who Is Covered